Nikon D300 vs D3300

 Studio photographers will appreciate that the Nikon D300 (unlike the D3300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D300 and the D3300 have been discontinued, but can regularly be found used on eBay.
+Both the D300 and the D3300 have been discontinued, but can regularly be found used on ebay.
 The D300 was replaced by the Nikon D300S, while the D3300 was followed by the Nikon D3400.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D300 and D3300 can be found, respectively, in the Nikon D300 Manual (free pdf) or the online Nikon D3300 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D300 or the Nikon D3300 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.